AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

 Automatically finds a good threshold for communicating with the card that currently is on top of the Chameleon.
-This command is a Timeout command
+This command is a Timeout command.

 **Valid only in 'ISO14443A\_READER' mode**